nolawnchairs/eslint-plugin/src/rules/first-newline/README.md

 console.log('Hello, Newman')
 ```

-This rule accounts for these cases and will **always** require a newline after the first line, regardless of the configuration.
+This rule accounts for these cases and will forbid a beginning newline and will **always** require a newline after the first line, regardless of the configuration.